srsydv/EIP712/USER_GUIDE.md

 - User needs to switch MetaMask to Sepolia network

 ### "Insufficient Funds"
-- User needs Sepolia ETH for gas fees (get from faucet)
+- **Not needed for gasless voting!** Users only sign, don't pay gas
+- Only needed if relayer is down and user submits directly

 ### "You have already voted"
 - User already cast their vote in this election